byz-hoplite/Random-Number-Guessing-Game/README.md

 # Random-Number-Guessing-Game
-A Guessing Game in Rust programming language
+A Guessing Game written in Rust programming language